 “Leprosy is a chronic infection that affects the skin, mucous membrane, and nerves, and causes discolouration, lumps, disfigurement and deformities in skin.”

-Leprosy is a disease that causes severe uglifying skin sores and nerve damage both on legs and arms.
-This disease has affected and panicked many people on every continent.
+Leprosy is a disease that causes severe, scarring skin sores and nerve damage in the limbs.
+Leprosy disease has affected people on every continent.
 Leprosy is actually not that infectious but it spreads when a healthy person comes in regular and close contact with mouse droplets and leprosy patient.
-Children get more affected from this disease than adults.
+Children get more affected by this disease than adults.
 Almost, 180000 people all over the world get infected with leprosy.

-This disease is caused by a bacteria, “Mycobacterium leprae” which is slow growing.
-Leprosy is also termed as Hansen’s disease after the name of the scientist – Dr. Gerhard Henrik Armauer Hansen who invented this infectious disease in the year 1873.
+This disease is caused by bacteria, “Mycobacterium leprae” which is slow-growing.
+Leprosy is also termed as Hansen’s disease after the name of the scientist – Dr Gerhard Henrik Armauer Hansen who discovered this infectious disease in the year 1873.